 Download it and give it to all of your producers to make sure your team’s not losing out on deals because of objections they can easily overcome.

-Also, as a bonus, we’ve included a special talk track from one of our partners – Role Play at the Olson Agency.
-They’ve created a great talk track for dealing with the objection “no thanks – you’re the 5th agent that’s called me!”
+Also, as a bonus, we’ve included a special talk track from one of our partners—Role Play at the Olson Agency.
+They’ve created a great talk track for dealing with the objection “No thanks—you’re the fifth agent that’s called me!”
 Check it out here.

 4. Purchase leads to give your agency more opportunities to succeed.

 For many successful agents, the formula for using leads to bind more policies is a simple one: Lots of quality leads purchased equals lots of opportunities.
 (Wondering what we mean when we say “quality lead”?
-Learn more about different types of leads in our article, Auto Insurance Leads: Exploring Every Option. ) This particular agent attributes his success over two years largely to using EverQuote leads exclusively alongside his polished sales practice.
+Learn more about different types of leads in our article, Where To Buy Auto Insurance Leads: 8 Options)

 Why EverQuote leads?